microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/listitem-delta.md

 | resyncChangesApplyDifferences  | Replace any local items with the versions from the server (including deletes) if you're sure that the service was up to date with your local changes when you last synchronized.
 Upload any local changes that the server doesn't know about. |
 | resyncChangesUploadDifferences | Upload any local items that the service didn't return, and upload any items that differ from the versions from the server.
 Keep both copies if you're not sure which one is more up-to-date.                                       |

-In addition to the resync errors and for more details about how errors are returned, see [Microsoft Graph error responses and resource types][error-response].
+In addition to the resync errors and for more details about how errors are returned, see [Microsoft Graph error responses and resource types](/graph/errors).

 ## Examples